sulu/sulu/UPGRADE.md

 ## dev-develop

+### Toolbar Button label configuration

+**This change only affects you if you have used a 2.0.0 alpha release before**

+The name of the property to configure the text shown on a button in the toolbar has been change from `value` to `label` in order to be more consistent.

 ### Multiple Select renamed

 The multiple select content type was renamed to `select` to be equal to the other content types.